 Thomas J. Simeone is a trial attorney and managing partner at Simeone & Miller.
-Mr. Simeone appeared on MSNBC in regard to his client who filed a civil rights action against the Library of Congress.
-He has appeared as a legal commentator on Fox News on several occasions.
-Mr. Simone also appeared in the Washington Post in regard to the settlement of a federal class-action suit brought on behalf of disabled persons.
+Mr. Simeone appeared on MSNBC to discuss a client who filed a civil rights action against the Library of Congress and in the Washington Post in regard to the settlement of a federal class-action suit brought on behalf of disabled persons.
+He has also appeared as a legal commentator on Fox News on several occasions.

 - What is legal studies?